Post

 ]

-In particular, all of my project config files include an “info” section where essential project details are stored.
-This section contains information such as
+In particular, all of my project config files include an "info" section where I store essential project details.
+This section contains information such as:

 • run level mode (debug, off, warn, info, error, critical)